Seeed-Studio/ModelAssistant/docs/deploy/grove/digital_meter.md

 - Download the exported TFLite model from our [Model Zoo](https://github.com/Seeed-Studio/ModelAssistant-model-zoo).

-- Refer to [Export - PyTorch to TFLite](../../tutorials/export/pytorch_2_tflite.md) to convert the YOLOv5 model from PyTorch format to TFLite format by yourself.
+- Refer to [Export - PyTorch to TFLite](../../tutorials/export/pytorch_2_tflite.md) to convert the SWIFT-YOLO model from PyTorch format to TFLite format by yourself.

 ## Deploy Model